Drakonis96/zotreader/README.md

 5. **Access the app:**
    - Open your browser and go to [http://localhost:8006](http://localhost:8006)

+> **Note:** Although the backend runs internally on port 8000, the application will be available on the port you have configured in the `docker-compose.yml` file (by default, in this project it is **8006**).
+Make sure to access the correct URL, for example: http://localhost:8006

 ## Option 2: Manual Setup (Python Backend + Frontend)

 ### 1. Backend (Python)